-However, it has some drawbacks, as the software is a bit outdated, the camera has nothing to brag about and the front-facing camera is entirely missing.
-The device is quite thick, and its most important drawback is its incredibly high price.
+However, it has some drawbacks, as the software is a bit outdated, the camera has nothing to brag about, and the front-facing camera is entirely missing.
+The device is thick, and its most significant drawback is its high price.

 It’s not that hard to find the best value-for-money rugged smartphone on the market, but there are a few things to consider, such as water resistance.
 The waterproof function must be at least IP68 to withstand water for up to 30 minutes.

 Also, get your hands on a sturdy phone with something on top to protect it if it is dropped face down.
 On the other hand, the bezel should be large enough for other phones.
-This means that the display can be used even after the edges have been cracked.
+This means that the display can be used even after cracked edges.

 Does Motorola have a solid phone?

-Motorola has designed a very new Defy rugged smartphone with water-resistant, dustproof, and drop-resistant.
+Motorola has designed a new Defy rugged, water-resistant, dustproof, and drop-resistant smartphone.
 They also say it will continue to work in extreme temperatures of 55°C/131°F to -25°C/-13°F.

 Will Motorola Defy have 5G?